EpiPandit/MPM_200/Session 8/GitHub_Assignment.md

 Go to Settings > Collaborators in your repository.

-Add PanditPranav as a collaborator.
+Add PanditPranav and vetpsk (both) as collaborators.

 ## Part 3: Understanding GitHub Operations